dbogatic/poa_blockchain/README.md

     ![puppeth2](images/Screen_Shot2.png)

-    * Lastly, we will set a custom network id (we chose a random number 670) and export our network (we can ignore the error messages because we only need files that were created to setup our nodes)
+    * Lastly, we will set a custom network id (we chose a random number 670) and export our network (we can ignore the error messages because we only need files that were created to setup our nodes).

     ![puppeth3](images/Screen_Shot3.png)
     ![puppeth4](images/Screen_Shot4.png)